JesseEmond/theoretical/merge/README.md

   Assumptions:
   - 'target' has enough space to hold 2*length elements;
-  - [target, target+length) does not overlap with xs or ys.
+  - [target, target+length) does not overlap with xs or ys, the rest can overlap.
   """
   x, y = xs_start, ys_start
   for i in range(length * 2):